FlowFans/web3jam-2022-summer/submissions/issue_10/README.md

 **Reader**

-Users will be rewarded with SIN tokens for completing the day's interactive tasks.
-When users read content and interact with it by using collect, comments and favorites, they consume ink and the durability of the pen decreases.
+Users will be rewarded with SIN tokens for completing the day's interactive tasks.When users read content and interact with it by using collect, comments and favorites, they consume ink and the durability of the pen decreases.

 Users have a certain chance of earning partition badges when interacting.

 Seven different zone badges can be exchanged for HUMAN coins, and the women's zone badge can be used in place of any zone badge in the synthesis.

 **Advertiser**